R-TF-007-005 Post-Market Clinical Follow-up (PMCF) report

 Classification of pigmented lesions

 We explored the accumulated performance of the image recognition processor on pigmented lesions by computing the metrics exclusively with the reports of pigmented lesions.
-The results suggest that the current image recognition processor is particularly suitable and reliable for specific ICD classes.
+The results suggest that the current image recognition processor is particularly suitable and reliable for specific ICD categories.

 Metric name | Value (pigmented lesions) |